IceMetalPunk/TotemEssentials/README.md

 Indeed, you can!
 A Totem of Aiming makes all your arrows fly straight by removing their gravity.
 It takes 1 damage per arrow enhanced.

+### Aggro Essence / Totem of Aggression
+Zombie Pigmen are known for getting extremely aggressive and attacking you for the smallest slight.
+But if you reap them of their Essence, you can create a Totem of Aggression!

+The Totem of Aggression causes all mobs who target you within a 20 block radius to instead target another mob nearby.
+If there's only one mob, though, it'll still come after you...
+The Totem takes 1 damage for each mob it "turns".

 #### More to come...

 ## Progression Strategy